Penobscot Expedition: British forces arrive

 A 1785 map depicting this action.
 The map is not to scale and marks the Bagaduce as the Penobscot River.
 Long Island as depicted on this map was later renamed Isleboro.

 Nutting reached New York in January 1779, but General Clinton had received copies of the orders from other messengers.
 Clinton had already assigned the expedition to General Francis McLean who was based in Halifax, and he sent Nutting there with Germain's detailed instructions.

 McLean's expedition set sail from Halifax on May 30, and arrived in the Penobscot Bay on June 12.
 The next day, McLean and Captain Andrew Barkley, the commander of the naval convoy, identified a suitable site at which they could establish a post.
 On June 16, his forces began landing on a peninsula that was called Majabigwaduce (Castine, Maine) between the mouth of the Bagaduce River and a finger of the bay leading to the Penobscot River.
-The troops numbered approximately 700, consisting of 50 men of the Royal Artillery and Engineers, 450 of the 74th Regiment of (Highland) Foot, and 200 of the 82nd (Duke of Hamilton's) Regiment.
+Mclean had 700 troops under his command: 450 men of the 74th Regiment of (Highland) Foot, 200 men of the 82nd Regiment of Foot and 50 men of the Royal Artillery and Royal Engineers.
 They began to build a fortification on the peninsula which jutted into the bay and commanded the principal passage into the inner harbor.